Eric-Souza/jira-rest-api/README.md

 # Initialization

-1 - run `npm install` to get all dependencies
+* run `npm install` to get all dependencies
-2 - run `npm run dev` to execute the serve in development mode
+* run `npm run dev` to execute the server in development mode

 # Routes

-Get all boards:
+* Get all boards:
 `GET http://localhost:3333/boards`